Hate speech targets Kamala Harris on social media – DW – 08/07/2024

 And these examples are just the tip of the iceberg.
 Countless other narratives are sexist and racist in more subtle ways, such as manipulated videos that put nonsense in Harris' mouth, or statements taken out of context that portray her as incompetent.

-They also have the effect of discrediting Harris as a woman, as a person of color, as a politician, and can therefore be assigned to the field of gender- and identity-specific disinformation.
+They also have the effect of discrediting Harris as a woman, as a person of color and as a politician, and can therefore be assigned to the field of gender- and identity-specific disinformation.